Event-driven messaging: Usage

 The application of the event-driven messaging design pattern requires an event manager with whom the service provider registers its events.
 The service consumers then register their interest in few or all of the advertised events.
-Upon the occurrence of an event, the service provider informs the event manager that then notifies all of the registered service consumers instantly.
+Upon the occurrence of an event, the service provider informs the event manager that then notifies all the registered service consumers instantly.
 This communication mechanism shares its roots with the Observer pattern applied traditionally within the object-oriented world.
 This design pattern also borrows some concepts from the Event-Driven Architecture as the fundamental rationale behind this design pattern is responding to events.

 The actual implementation of such a publisher–subscriber-based communication mechanism requires architectural extensions in order to provide such a complex message tracking and forwarding mechanism.
 A mature ESB product should normally be able to provide such functionality.
 The application of this pattern helps to further decouple the service consumers from the service providers and increases the overall reliability of a service composition.